Date: 26 June 2016. Marking my

 sufficient line to keep you in one place (smart to have)

-- A portable VHF radio to call for help
+Cobra VHF handheld floating 6 watts to call for help

 (smart to have)

-While chatting with my friend Cheryl we realized I'd marked the paddles with
+While chatting with my friend Cheryl we realized I had marked the paddles with

 the name of my boat.
 Thus anyone at a dinghy dock will be able to